Healthcare in Switzerland

-The healthcare in Switzerland is universal and is regulated by the Swiss Federal Law on Health Insurance.
+Switzerland has universal health care, regulated by the Swiss Federal Law on Health Insurance.
 There are no free state-provided health services, but private health insurance is compulsory for all persons residing in Switzerland (within three months of taking up residence or being born in the country).

 Health insurance covers the costs of medical treatment and hospitalisation of the insured.
 However, the insured person pays part of the cost of treatment.
 This is done (a) by means of an annual deductible (called the franchise), which ranges from CHF 300 (PPP-adjusted US$ 489) to a maximum of CHF 2,500 (PPP-adjusted $4,076) for an adult as chosen by the insured person (premiums are adjusted accordingly) and (b) by a charge of 10% of the costs over and above the excess up to a stop-loss amount of CHF 700 (PPP-adjusted $1,141).

+Cases of racism have been increasing in the health sector, according to the authorities in 2025.

+Coverage

 Compulsory coverage and costs

-Swiss residents are required to purchase basic health insurance, which covers a range of treatments detailed in the Swiss Federal Law on Health Insurance (Krankenversicherungsgesetz (KVG); la loi fédérale sur l’assurance-maladie (LAMal); legge federale sull’assicurazione malattie (LAMal)).
+Since 1994, all Swiss residents are required by federal law to purchase basic health insurance, which covers a range of treatments detailed in the Swiss Federal Law on Health Insurance (Krankenversicherungsgesetz (KVG); la loi fédérale sur l’assurance-maladie (LAMal); legge federale sull’assicurazione malattie (LAMal)).
 It is therefore the same throughout the country and avoids double standards in healthcare.
 Insurers are required to offer this basic insurance to everyone, regardless of age or medical condition.
-They are not allowed to make a profit off this basic insurance but can on supplemental plans.
+They operate as non-profits with this basic mandatory insurance but as for-profit on supplemental plans.

 The insured person pays the insurance premium for the basic plan.
 If a premium is too high compared to the person's income, the government gives the insured person a cash subsidy to help pay for the premium.

 The universal compulsory coverage provides for treatment in case of illness or accident (unless another accident insurance provides the cover) and pregnancy.

 Health insurance covers the costs of medical treatment and hospitalization of the insured.
 However, the insured person pays part of the cost of treatment.
 This is done by these ways: